vanapallipremkumar/Currency-Converter/README.md

 **The above API provides currency values for 160 countries.**

-**NOTE 1:** I provided an api key within the app.
+**NOTE 3:** I provided an api key within the site.
 But it won't work for long due to it's api calling limit.
 Make sure to use your own API.